VerKnowSys/sysapi/sysapi.md

     - "/zone/:cellname/CNAME/my.some.domain.local":

                     POST   > defines new A record for cell 'cellname' with IPv4 or name taken from the body

-    - "/status/:cellname":

-                    GET    > returns JSON metadata, limits and status for all services under 'cellname' cell.

     - "/status/:cellname/Php72":